mvolkert/EXIFnaming/README.md

     Main Tags, but can be chosen differently
 * Description:
     Contains main Description, Tags and Processing information.
-    Is Formated in a way that is nicely readable multiline and plain view
+    Is Formated in a way that is nicely readable multiline and in plain view
-    Following Programms can read it: Flickr, FStop (Android), Google Fotos, [maybe more]
+    Following Programms can read it: Flickr, FStop (Android), Google Fotos and maybe more
 * User Comment: Same as Description.
 Windows can display it.
 * Keywords/Subject:
     Both are used store Tags of the pictures.
-    Following Programms can read it: Flickr, FStop (Android), Windows, [maybe more]
+    Following Programms can read it: Flickr, FStop (Android), Windows and maybe more
 * Location: xpm LocationCreated is used

+## EXIFnaming folder structure
+The program creates a folder ".EXIFnaming" in your photodirectory:
+* gps: put here your gpx files for geotagging
+* infos: information files writen by multilple functions
+* log: logfiles
+* saves: renaming writes saves to restore old names
+* setexif: put here your csv files for tag writing

+## Camera Models
+* Can be used basically with all camera models which are supported by https://sno.phy.queensu.ca/~phil/exiftool/
+* To use specialties of renaming like Series type or Scene mode, there has to be an implemention of ModelBase for your Camera Model
+* Contact me to improve the support of your Camera Model